Need Help? Give us a call.

 But if you secure one (or several) loans with assets in your personal name, then you can’t place that debt on the business.
 Instead, you would personally assume the debt, add to your personal debt load, and hold yourself liable to the outstanding balance.

-First off, it’s incredibly risky to bank your own home, car, or other personal asset on your business’s finances.
+It’s incredibly risky to bank your own home, car, or other personal asset on your business’s finances.
 But if your business does meet your loan repayments responsibly, you’d be missing out on a bump in your business credit score, which could increase your chances of securing an even better business loan down the line.

 At its best, a cross-collateral loan allows you to access equity you already own and turn it into liquid cash in the form of a loan.
 You work hard to pay down a loan that’s tied to a possession; it could be your car, it could be your house.
 The good news is that that asset isn’t completely in your lender’s possession.
 As you pay down your balance on that loan, you reclaim more and more of that asset.
 Cross collateralization allows you to dip into that available balance, so to speak, and take out another loan, right alongside the loan that valuable asset is already collateralizing.